-2. Turn the Water Heater Bypass valve to BYPASS position.
+- 2. Drain Water Heater.
+Turn OFF the Heating System by using the control panel (located near the monitor panel). - Turn the Water Heater Bypass valve to BYPASS position.
 (See "Water System Drain Valve Locations" chart at the end of this section for location on your model).

-Water Heater Bypass Valve -Typical installation shown (See "Water System Drain Valve Locations" chart at the end of this section for location on your model)
+Water Heater Bypass Valve

+(See "Water System Drain Valve Locations"

+chart at the end of this section for location on

+your model)

+Model 59K shown